 Recovery from Eyelid Surgery

-Eyelid surgery may be performed under local anesthesia in the office or surgery center or under general anesthesia in the hospital.
-While every patient heals at his or her own rate, you can expect to be bruised and swollen for the first couple of weeks.
+Eyelid surgery may be performed under local anesthesia in the office or surgery center or under general anesthesia in the hospital or at an accredited surgical facility.
+While every patient heals at his or her own rate, you can expect to be bruised and swollen for the first 7-10 days.
 Your eyes will feel irritated at first and will need to be treated regularly with eye drops and a lubricating ointment.
 Dr. Doherty often recommends alternating hot compresses and ice to help with the swelling.

-In general, an upper blepharoplasty heals faster than a lower blepharoplasty particularly one that entails manipulation of the fat pad.
+In general, an upper blepharoplasty heals faster than any lower eyelid procedure.
 The stitches are usually removed after 7 days.
-Recovery from eyelid surgery is not really painful or long lasting.
+Recovery from upper eyelid surgery is not particularly painful or long lasting.
 Most patients are back to normal activities within a day or two and can return to full exercise after two weeks.

 If your eyes are making you feel more like a Shar Pei than a supermodel, perhaps it’s time to schedule a consultation to discuss eyelid surgery.
 In under an hour, you can take a decade off your face.
 Now that’s what we call rejuvenating.

 We’ve all seen pictures of celebrities who no longer look like themselves and nine times out of ten, it’s due to their eyes.
-So, yes, eyelid surgery can change the shape of your eyes.
-But that is not what I do.
-My goal is for your eyes to look like they have always looked — only with less droop and drag.
+So, yes, eyelid surgery can change the shape of your eyes, but it doesn’t have to do that.
+My goal is for your eyes to look like they have always looked — only more open, with less droop and drag.
 I will often ask my patients to bring in old photos so that together, we can look at how, exactly, your eyes have aged.
 When I’m done, friends and family won’t know what’s different unless you decide to tell them.

-Fillers can be a great option for filling in the hollow by the inner corner of the eye that is often the cause of dark circles.
-So, yes, they may work for your dark circles.
+For some patients, fillers can be a good option for filling in the hollow by the inner corner of the eye that often accentuates dark circles.
+This is called the tear trough.
+Filler her may help the shadowing, but there are other anatomical things that contribute to dark circles.
+These include: thin skin, swelling and genetics.
+So, yes, filler MAY work for your dark circles.
 But they can’t address loose skin or a fat pad that has migrated out of position.
 I will often combine fillers with my lower eyelid surgery for truly exemplary results.
 The right option for you is really going to depend on your anatomy and needs.

 No. Upper eyelid surgery will address loose skin and muscle only.
-And while this can go a long way towards making you look younger, it will not place your brow back where it was in your 20’s.
+And while this can go a long way towards making you look younger; it will not place your brow back where it was in your 20’s.
 To do this, you will need a brow lift or a facelift.
+A non-surgical option is to have Botox injections.
+When done on the outside of the eye, Botox can provide a nice browlift.
+This may be all that you need.
+I tell all of my upper blepharoplasty patients consider Botox as a complement to their surgical result.